USMC1941/CS213-Rutgers/Assignments/Photos/README.md

       -  Add a tag to a photo
       -  Delete a tag from a photo
       -  Copy a photo from one album to another (multiple albums may have copies of the same photo)

+         > Note: If a photo is in multiple albums, it is the same physical photo, just refereneced/contained in multiple albums.
+This means any changes you make to the photo (caption, tags) will be reflected in all the albums in which the photo appears.

       -  Move a photo from one album (source) to another (the photo will be removed from the source album)
       -  Go through photos in an album in sequence forward or backward, one at a time, with user interaction (manual slideshow)

    -  Search for photos (Photos that match the search criteria should be displayed in a similar way to how photos in an album are displayed).
 Under this, you should provide the following specific features:

       1. Search for photos by a date range.